Azure IoT Edge 1.2.0 release is now generally available

 - Edge Identity Service

-- Integration with on-prem PKI infrastructure via EST standard
+- Integration with on-premise PKI infrastructure via EST standard

 - Storing certs in HSMs via the PKCS11 standard